International Mothers Day

 Q. When is International Mother’s Day in 2025?

 It was officially recognized in 1914 when President Woodrow Wilson signed the proclamation designating Mother’s Day to be held on the second Sunday in May as a national holiday to honor mothers.
-This year, International Women’s Day will fall on 11th May.
+This year, International Mother’s Day will fall on 11th May.

 Q. When is International Mother’s Day Celebrated?